The Global eCommerce market is expected to hit $5.55 Trillion till the end of 2022. Yeah, you heard us right, Trillion with a T.

 Moreover, you don’t need to do anything manually!

-Shopify smart settings automatically make changes and optimize your store as per regional demographics and insights.
+Shopify's intelligent settings automatically make adjustments and optimize your store based on regional demographics and insights.

 So, when you get 90% of your store work done automatically, it’s time to focus on selling in International markets with Shopify.